-... reward[ed] Colonel Ghassan Abu Azzam, the Head of the Military Intelligence Detachment in Abou Kamal, with a bonus of fifty thousand Syrian pounds, and . . . reward[ed] the members of the detachment with a bonus of one hundred thousand Syrian pounds.
+... reward[ed] Colonel Ghassan Abu Azzam, the Head of the Military Intelligence Detachment in Abou Kamal, with a bonus of fifty thousand Syrian pounds, and . . . reward[ed] the members of the detachment with a bonus of one hundred thousand Syrian pounds.101

 73. The intelligence and security agencies were also actively involved in the passage of information and intelligence in order for further action to be taken, either by other intelligence branches or the military.
 Some documentation from the intelligence/security bodies did not necessarily specify the precise nature of the action that subordinate units, other branches or recipients were to take (based on the provided intelligence).
 Some reports were evidently simply for information ('be informed').
-Others noted phrases such as 'take the necessary precautions', 103 take the
+Others noted phrases such as 'take the necessary precautions', 103 take the required or 'necessary security and military measures' 104 or 'act accordingly' 105 without further expansion.
+This could indicate a degree of prior understanding on what action was to be undertaken or the initiative expected on the part of the recipient without necessarily a need for precise details.

-See, e.g. Ex.
+102 See, e.g. Ex.
 C-95, Instruction from Military Intelligence Branch 261, dated 21 April 2012, attaching General Intelligence Branch 318 report sent to 'Major General Security Chief in Homs Governorate, Assistant to the Military Commander', SYR.D0124.011.005-006 at 005.
 The Branch 261 instruction with the attachment was being dispatched to various military units in Homs.

-See, e.g. Ex.
-C-92, Branch 261 instruction to all army units in the Central Region, dated 21 February 2012 [sic] attaching a Communication from the Air-Force Intelligence Branch in the Central Region to the Homs Security Chief, dated 20 March 2012 [sic], SYR.D0124.008.001-002\ET at 002.
+103 See, e.g. Ex.
+C-92, Branch 261 instruction to all army units in the Central Region, dated 31 March 2012 attaching a Communication from the Air-Force Intelligence Branch in the Central Region to the Homs Security Chief, dated 20 March 2012, SYR.D0124.008.001-002_ET at 002.